 ITE College in Ang Mo Kio

-ITE (Institute of Technology and Education) College in Ang Mo Kio is completed in 2012 which comprises total of six ETFE canopies.
+ITE (Institute of Technology and Education) College in Ang Mo Kio was completed in 2012 and comprises a total of six ETFE canopies.
 Arup helped Architect (RSP Architects Singapore) during the design and execution of the canopies.

-Four of the trapezoidal shaped canopies at the fly roof area a.k.a.
+Four of the trapezoidal-shaped canopies at the fly roof area a.k.a.
 Pod Garden Canopies house green walls and gardens underneath.
-Two of the canopies with circular and an elliptical roof form cover an amphitheater and a forum where public events take place.
+Two of the canopies with circular and elliptical roof forms cover an amphitheatre and a forum where public events take place.

 For Pod Garden canopies it was crucial to use a material that allows Ultraviolet (UV) light penetration for allowing plant growth and photosynthesis for the green walls and gardens along the alley which is not possible with safety laminated glass.
 Architectural was looking for a transparent material allowing UV light transmission and adequate shading and thermal comfort to the pedestrians.

-ETFE can penetrate 99% of the complete spectrum which includes visible, infrared and ultra violet making it the best possible material to be considered for botanical garden, natural turf applications for stadiums or canopies above the gardens such as this project.
+ETFE can penetrate 99% of the complete spectrum which includes visible, infrared and ultraviolet making it the best possible material to be considered for botanical gardens, and natural turf applications for stadiums or canopies above the gardens such as this project.

-Architect wanted to create shadows with leaf patterns on the walls and floors to harmonize with the green walls surrounding the arrival gardens.
+The architect wanted to create shadows with leaf patterns on the walls and floors to harmonize with the green walls surrounding the arrival gardens.
 This was possible through the frit pattern application to ETFE pillows with almost any pattern to provide some form of shading.
-In ITE project the leaf pattern was customized as per Architectural intent with 60% frit.
+In the ITE project, the leaf pattern was customized as per Architectural intent with 60% frit.

-Substantial savings from the steel structure and aluminum framing were achieved due to ultra-light weight of the ETFE cladding.
-ETFE has a density of 1.75gr/m³ which equals to 780g /m² for a single layer of ETFE skin.
+Substantial savings from the steel structure and aluminium framing were achieved due to the ultra-lightweight of the ETFE cladding.
+ETFE has a density of 1.75gr/m³ which equals 780g /m² for a single layer of ETFE skin.
 This is 3% of the weight compared to a 6+6 laminated glass panel.
-Reduction of the self-weight of the cladding material allowed using slimmer steel sections at the roof.
+Reduction of the self-weight of the cladding material allowed the use of slimmer steel sections at the roof.
 Pod garden canopies spanning 35mtare formed with approximately 12 pillows with 4m width and in a single length.

-ITE was a very fast track project where ETFE helped with reducing the installation duration to one third of the time that would be required for glass canopy installation.
-Being able to pass large spans and installation methodology installation time of ETFE is much shorter than compared to any other cladding material.
-ETFE can be produced as long as required from handling perspective 50m length is a recommended span; in this project maximum length utilized was about 35mt long.
+ITE was a very fast-track project where ETFE helped with reducing the installation duration to one-third of the time that would be required for glass canopy installation.
+Being able to pass large spans and installation methodology installation time of ETFE is much shorter than any other cladding material.
+ETFE can be produced as long as required from a handling perspective 50m length is a recommended span; in this project, the maximum length utilized was about 35 mt long.

 Sports Hub a.k.a.
 National Stadium

-Reaching to its final days of completion, Sports Hub is one of the biggest and innovative iconic projects of Singapore with an ultra-thin moving roof spanning 310m over the stadium housing 55,000 people at the public and sports events.
+Reaching its final days of completion, Sports Hub is one of the biggest and most innovative iconic projects of Singapore with an ultra-thin moving roof spanning 310m over the stadium housing 55,000 people at public and sports events.

-Roof is mainly made of 2 layers; ETFE moving roof supported on runway trusses and operating above an aluminum standing seam fixed roof.
-Running over the runway trusses, moving roof can be closed and opened in about 25 minutes.
+The roof is mainly made of 2 layers; ETFE moving roof supported on runway trusses and operating above an aluminium standing seam fixed roof.
+Running over the runway trusses, the moving roof can be closed and opened in about 25 minutes.

-20,000m2 moving roof is cladded in a multi-layer ETFE pillow and incorporate a matrix of LED lights, making it one of the largest addressable LED screens in the world.
+20,000m2 moving roof is cladded in a multi-layer ETFE pillow and incorporates a matrix of LED lights, making it one of the largest addressable LED screens in the world.

-ETFE pillows with 3m width by 50m length for an individual pillow covering the enormous roof with a minimal use of aluminum extrusion and steel sub frame.
+ETFE pillows with 3m width by 50m length for an individual pillow covering the enormous roof with minimal use of aluminium extrusion and steel subframe.
 LED lights are incorporated within the ETFE design and when lit at night any shapes can be created on the giant screen as well as the national flag of Singapore.

-Natural turf is used in the design with the UV light penetration when the roof is in closed conditions, other times roof can be opened to allow for direct sun light penetration in to the space.
+Natural turf is used in the design with UV light penetration when the roof is in closed conditions, other times a roof can be opened to allow for direct sunlight penetration into the space.

-Solar shading to the roof is provided by applying frit pattern on the upper ETFE skin and diffused light is provided to avoid increased solar heat gain and glare issues to ensure spectator comfort levels.
-High insulation properties of ETFE pillows provide a shelter from the high solar heat gain while keeping the cooled air within the dome.
+Solar shading to the roof is provided by applying a frit pattern on the upper ETFE skin and diffused light is provided to avoid increased solar heat gain and glare issues to ensure spectator comfort levels.
+The high insulation properties of ETFE pillows provide shelter from the high solar heat gain while keeping the cooled air within the dome.